 Some admission criteria may differ depending on specific university requirements.
 Students should ask for detailed information from the university they plan to follow.

 For more information visit: http://www.studyincypruseu.com/process.html

-Cyprus is a great place to study for international students coming from outside the EU.
+Cyprus is a great place to study for international students worldwide.
 Cyprus offers affordable tuition fees as well as moderate living expenses for all international students.
 Programmes are designed for an international audience and are delivered by competent academic staff.
 Private education institutions receive students from more than 28 different countries.
 University campuses offer a full range of academic, social, recreational, sports and dining facilities.